-Party or relevant jurisdiction Canada NGO (Atlantic Salmon Federation; Ocean Tracking Network), DFO (Gulf and Newfoundland Regions) and Province of Québec collaboration Title of project Atlantic salmon smolt migration and survival within Canadian rivers, estuaries and during the marine life stage Objective of research project Provide a time series of stage-specific estimates of mortality rates for smolts and post-smolts at various points of their at-sea migration, including for their transitions through fresh water, the estuary and to various points in the ocean.
+U U Party or relevant jurisdiction Canada NGO (Atlantic Salmon Federation; Ocean Tracking Network), DFO (Gulf and Newfoundland Regions) and Province of Québec collaboration, Eel Ground First Nation, Gespe'gewaq Mi'gmaq Resource Council, Gesgapegiag First Nations, Restigouche River Watereshed Management Council, Miramichi Salmon Association, Cascapédia River Society Title of project Atlantic salmon smolt migration and survival within Canadian rivers, estuaries and during the marine life stage Objective of research project Provide a time series of stage-specific estimates of mortality rates for smolts and post-smolts at various points of their at-sea migration, including for their transitions through fresh water, the estuary and to various points in the ocean.
 Examine the relation between biological characteristics of the fish and survival rates to attempt to isolate mortality causes.
 Document the migration pathways and speeds of smolts from different rivers.
 Brief description of research project Smolts are captured in smolt wheels in fresh water and fitted with acoustic tags.
 Acoustic receiving arrays are positioned in rivers, at the head of tide, and at the exit of the estuary and in the Strait of Belle Isle.
 Additional receivers are placed at points of opportunity.
 In October 2011, the acoustic line was completed between Cabot Strait from Cape North, Cape Breton to Cape Ray, Newfoundland.
 This line is funded by the Ocean Tracking Network (OTN) based out of Dalhousie University.
-The receiver line at the Strait of Belle Isle was twinned in 2015 and 2016 to permit estimation of survival rates through the Gulf of St. Lawrence.
+The receiver line at the Strait of Belle Isle was twinned in 2015 to 2018 to permit estimation of survival rates through the Gulf of St. Lawrence.
 Dates during which research will take place 2003 - present (spring/summer) Area in which research will take place Miramichi River and estuary; Restigouche River and Baie des Chaleurs; Cascapedia River and estuary; St-Jean (Côte-Nord) River and estuary; Strait of Belle Isle, Cabot Strait, Labrador.
 Estimated number and weight of salmon to be retained ~ 275 smolts, tagged and released annually.
 No fish retained.
-Resources Approx £120,000 for operations calculated and according to a Estimated cost of the research project Approx. £130,000 for operations, salaries and acoustic tags Approx. £80,000 for receiver arrays Approx. £100,000 for smolt wheels (Partner contribution: 8 wheels and their operation) Approx. £125,000 for receiver arrays (OTN contribution: receivers and operational costs) Total Approx. £435,000 per annum Principal Supporting Partners: Miramichi Salmon Association Bowater OTN DFO US NOAA Fisheries
+Resources Estimated cost of the research project Approx. £130 K for operations, salaries and acoustic tags Approx. £80 K for receiver arrays Approx. £100 K for smolt wheels (Partner contribution: 8 wheels and their operation) Approx. £125 K for receiver arrays (OTN contribution: receivers and operational costs) Total Approx. £435 K per annum Principal Supporting Partners: Atlantic Salmon Federation Miramichi Salmon Association Restigouche River Watershed Management Committee

-Number of participating 8 scientists Name and e-mail address Jonathan Carr: jcarr@asf.ca of coordinating scientist Fred Whoriskey: fwhoriskey@dal.ca in charge of project Details of research Small boats (20 feet in length) vessels, Chartered fishing vessel (approx 35 feet) for gear deployment Type and amount of gear Up to 200 VR 2 acoustic receivers and other equipment to be ~ 275 acoustic tags used - Details of any collaborating Data sharing underway with US NOAA Fisheries tracking programs. countries
+Cascapédia Society OTN DFO First Nations

+US NOAA Fisheries

+Number of participating scientists 8

+Name and e-mail address Jonathan Carr: jcarr@asf.ca

+of co-ordinating scientist

+Details of research Small hosts (20 fast in length)

+Chartened fishing wassel (annual 25 feet) for soon deployment

+vessels, Chartered fishing vessel (approx 55 feet) for gear deployment

+Type and amount of gear Up to 200 VR 2 acoustic receivers

+and other equipment to be ~ 275 acoustic tags per year

+used

+Details of any collaborating

+countries